microbiomedata/NMDC_documentation/scripts/README.md

 >
 > e.g. *workflow-docs-auto-update-2024-02-29_19-40-58, schema-docs-auto-update-2024-02-29_21-33-40*

-## Push the updated docs to a test repo
+## Push the updated docs to test repo

 * Run the scripts on unix/linux OS